 Please check to make sure that what you upload to BB is the correct version/ item.
 If you incorrectly upload an assignment let me know immediately.
-If I discover that you have uploaded the wrong thing, then all late penalties apply.
+If I discover that you have uploaded the wrong thing, then all late penalties apply no matter when I open it.
 If you are having difficulty uploading due to technical issues, please text me immediately.

-\\Late or incorrectly turned in/uploaded assignments will be graded at the convenience of the instructor and therefore may not provide timely feedback.
-Late work may not be returned until the end of the semester.
+Late or incorrectly turned in/uploaded assignments will be graded at the convenience of the instructor and therefore may not provide timely feedback.
+Late work may not be returned until the end of the semester